Concordium/concordium-network-dashboard/README.md

 The app consists of a server written in [TypeScript](https://github.com/Microsoft/TypeScript) and a client written in [Elm](https://elm-lang.org/) (and packaged using [webpack](https://webpack.github.io/)).
 The client is compiled into a few HTML and JavaScript files.
-The server is extremely simple and just registers a router for serving these static files.
+The server is very basic and just registers a router for serving these static files.

 ### Install and run